13. Product responsibility (PR)

 Products involving the use of electricity, gas or dangerous substances – or those containing such substances – need to be appropriately labelled in accordance with the prevailing standards and laws.
 This includes providing information about the target group and its qualifications as well as the intended use and the existence of substances subject to labelling requirements.
 The distributor/supplier must publish this information in a national language of the target market in accordance with the prevailing laws and regulations.
 Whenever possible, plastic components must feature material labelling in order to facilitate recycling.

-In the reporting period, there were no known cases of violation of applicable laws or voluntary codes.
+In 2017, there were no significant violations of applicable laws or voluntary codes.

 G4-PR5 Customer satisfaction

-In a written survey conducted at the end of 2016, over 10,000 customers in Switzerland were asked about their satisfaction with Geberit products and services in a written survey in 2016.
-Almost 900 plumbers, sanitary planners and architects responded.
+In a written survey conducted at the end of 2016, over 10,000 customers in Switzerland were asked about their satisfaction with Geberit products and services.
+Almost 900 plumbers, sanitary engineers and architects responded.
 Innovation and expertise most strongly characterise the image of Geberit (90% and 92% agreement respectively).
 Geberit is also clearly perceived to be responsible and sustainable (72%) and a fair partner (71%).
 The excellent assessments and competitiveness of the individual products are pleasing – particularly with regard to quality – as is the high satisfaction with the technical advice given.
 In 2017, Geberit’s customer service team conducted a random online survey in Switzerland of end users after they had received a service call.
 The response rate was over 40%, with around 96% of the replies confirming that users were either very satisfied or satisfied with the service received.

 Management Approach – Compliance – Product Responsibility